-3 cr. hrs.; 3 lecture hours; 0 lab hours per week Prerequisites: REA 098 and ENG 091 "C" or better; or appropriate placement score.
+3 cr. hrs.; 3 lecture hours; 0 lab hours per week Prerequisites: Successful competion of ENG 031; or appropriate placement score in English and Reading.
 This course provides an overview of the health, safety and nutritional needs of young children and early childhood practices to ensure children's health and well-being in group settings.
 Content includes roles and responsibilities of adults in meeting children's diverse needs, the promotion of healthy life style practices, understanding common childhood illnesses and injuries, meeting health, nutrition and safety standards, and planning culturally and nutritionally appropriate meals in a variety of early childhood settings.
 A current physical, TB test, background check, and/or fingerprinting may be required.
 (1.2)